joeldavuk/angular-ionic-unzip/README.md

     }
 ```
-This expects the zip file to already be downloaded on the local file system in the dataDiretory
+This expects the zip file to already be downloaded on the local file system in the dataDirectory.
-See details of the available directories here https://ionicframework.com/docs/native/file/

-You can override this with the dataDirectory option.

 <table class="table param-table" style="margin:0;">
   <thead>